darshitvvora/product-sentiment-analysis-ollama-demo-temporalio/README.md

 ## Why Temporal Workflows?

-Temporal is a workflow orchestration platform that provides significant advantages for applications like this sentiment analysis service:
+Temporal is a workflow orchestration platform that provides significant advantages for this sentiment analysis service:

-### Reliability Through Durable Execution
+### Reliability and Durability

-Suppose we deploy this on public cloud like AWS with scalable architecture, them this traditional distributed systems may face numerous challenges when executing multi-step processes:
-- Network failures during API calls to external services
-- Process crashes during long-running operations
-- Timeouts when calling LLM services under high load
-- Lost work when servers restart

-**Temporal solves these problems** by providing durable execution guarantees.
-Each step in our sentiment analysis process (product registration,review scraping, LLM analysis, score calculation) is recorded in Temporal's event history.
-If any step fails, Temporal automatically retries from the exact point of failure without losing progress.
+Traditional distributed systems face challenges like network failures, process crashes, and timeouts when executing multi-step processes.
+Temporal solves these by providing durable execution guarantees - each step in our sentiment analysis process is recorded, and if any step fails, Temporal automatically retries from the exact point of failure without losing progress.

 ### Workflow as Code

-Our sentiment analysis process is expressed as a simple, linear 4-step workflow in code:
+Our sentiment analysis process is expressed as a simple, linear workflow:

 ```javascript
 async function productSentimentWorkflow(productName) {